sanchitachaurasia/Learning-Website-with-Clickstream/README.md

-# LearnX - Full-Stack Learning Platform with Advanced Analytics
+# LearnX - Learning Platform with Advanced Analytics

 LearnX is a comprehensive, full-stack e-learning platform built with React and Firebase.
 It provides a complete ecosystem for online learning, featuring a user-facing application for students and a powerful, role-based administrative dashboard for content, user, and analytics management.